2degrees

-a broadband-based ISP, and from 28 July began offering broadband and home-phone services in addition to existing mobile services.
+a broadband-based ISP, and from 28 July, began offering broadband and home-phone services in addition to existing mobile services.

 Naming

-The name of the company refers to the six degrees of separation concept, which was lessened to an estimated two degrees of separation as per New Zealand's population in 2001 (3.88 million).
-This is no longer considered accurate; in fact, aside the fact that New Zealand's population has almost doubled in the more than two decades since, the two degrees of separation was never statistically proven and considered unlikely to be accurate.
-In 2015, an article in Stuff.co.nz described the theory as "another part of the myth of New Zealand exceptionalism".
+The name of the company is a play on the concept of six degrees of separation, the "two degrees" being a reference to the relatively small population of New Zealand and the idea of the closeness of New Zealand communities.

 Network

 2degrees was formerly known as NZ Communications and previously as Econet Wireless.
-Planning began in 2000 but details were not revealed until 11 May 2009 and pricing was announced a day before launch.
-2degrees accepted its first customers on 4 August 2009 for 2G calling/txting only.
-Nearly a year later on 3 August 2010 3G was turned on and new data plans announced for use in areas where 2degrees has its cell towers.
-2degrees launched its 4G network in 2014.
+Planning began in 2000, but details were not revealed until 11 May 2009 and pricing was announced a day before launch.
+2degrees accepted its first customers on 4 August 2009 for 2G calling and SMS only.
+Nearly a year later, on 3 August 2010, 3G was turned on and new data plans announced for use in areas where 2degrees has its cell towers.
+2degrees launched its 4G network in 2014, and later launched its 5G network on the 28th February 2022.

+2degrees' network works with UMTS-900, UMTS-2100, LTE Band 1, 3, 8 and 28 and 5G NR Band n78 mobiles.

+2degrees has plans to launch a direct-to-standard-phone (sat2phone) network in 2026 using Lynk Global satellites for SMS and AST SpaceMobile satellites for 4G and 5G data services.

 Coverage

-2degrees had native GSM (900M/1800) with EDGE data in the main centres using Huawei kit at launch.
-And had a roaming agreement with Vodafone NZ (GSM with GPRS only), so had nationwide coverage on launch day.
+2degrees had native GSM (900M/1800) with EDGE data in the main centres using Huawei kit at launch and had a roaming agreement with One NZ (then Vodafone) (GSM with GPRS only), so had nationwide coverage on launch day.

-2degrees launched 3G (UMTS 900/2100) services in August 2010 in all coverage areas including Vodafone NZ roaming locations.

-2degrees launched 4G LTE (B3 1800) services in Auckland in June 2014 and expanded to its own network over the next two years.2degrees progressively extended its own network covering most of New Zealand s population.
+2degrees launched 3G (UMTS 900/2100) services in August 2010 in all coverage areas, including One NZ roaming locations.
+2degrees launched 4G LTE (B3 1800) services in Auckland in June 2014 and expanded to its own network over the next two years.
+2degrees progressively extended its own network covering most of New Zealand's population.

-In 2020 2degrees ended its national roaming agreement with Vodafone NZ.
-It now has an infrastructure sharing agreement with Vodafone NZ on 200 remote towers (using Multi Operator Radio Access Network (MoRAN) technology).
+In 2020, 2degrees ended its national roaming agreement with One NZ.
+It now has an infrastructure sharing agreement with One NZ on 200 remote towers (using Multi Operator Radio Access Network (MoRAN) technology).

-5G services went live in Auckland, Wellington, and Christchurch in March of 2022.
-With the launch of 5G 2degrees is progressively replacing its Huawei equipment with new Ericsson (3G,4G and 5G) kit.
+5G services went live in Auckland, Wellington, and Christchurch in March 2022.
+With the launch of 5G, 2degrees is progressively replacing its Huawei equipment with new Ericsson (3G,4G and 5G) kit.

 2G services were shut down in March 2018.

-Currently 2degress has services on the following frequencies: